-Traders from Singapore, Malaysia, Japan, Australia, Canada, and the United States of America are not permitted to use Admiral Markets’ platform.
+Traders from Singapore, Malaysia, Japan, Australia, Canada, and the United States of America are not permitted to use the Admiral Markets platform.

 Interactive Brokers is one of the oldest online stock brokers on the market.
-With 43 years of experience, this company has an equity capital of more than $9 billion and executes more than three million trades each day.
-They have a global presence and headquarters located in the United States, Switzerland, Canada, United Kingdom, Hong Kong, Russia, Hungary, Australia, China, India, Japan, Singapore, Estonia, Ireland, and Luxembourg.
+With 43 years of experience, this company has an equity capital of more than $9 billion and executes more than three million daily trades.
+They have a global presence and headquarters in the United States, Switzerland, Canada, the United Kingdom, Hong Kong, Russia, Hungary, Australia, China, India, Japan, Singapore, Estonia, Ireland, and Luxembourg.

 There are over 80 market centers to trade from on their cutting-edge and professional trading platform.
-Here is a list of the available regions as well as their corresponding market centers.
+Here is a list of the available regions and their corresponding market centers.

 - Australian Stock Exchange (ASX)

 - Chi-X Australia

 - Hong Kong Stock Exchange (SEHK)

 - National Stock Exchange of India (NSE)

 - Tokyo Stock Exchange (TSEJ)

 - CHI-X Europe Ltd Clearnet (CHIXEN)